zurt/notes/vim.markdown

 ## Learned through use

+    CTRL-K .3               Example of a digraph to create an ellipsis.

     :Exp                    Shortcut for :Explore.
 Opens Netrw directory listing in current directory.
                             %   Create a new file in the current directory. d   Create a new directory in the current directory.
+                            TODO: Why do I get errors when creating a new directory?
+                            Mac Terminal Vim 7.3.931

     :set filetype?
 Display filetype setting for current split.
     :set syntax?
 Display syntax settings for current split.